 The Cash Collateral Account will be maintained by the Custodian.
 Cash held in the Cash Collateral Account will be invested only in Eligible Investments.
 The Investment Agent will promptly after the Closing Date invest proceeds from the sale of the Notes in Eligible Investments and will cause such Eligible Investments to be credited to the Cash Collateral Account.
-Pursuant to the Investment Agency Agreement, the Investment Agent will direct the Custodian to invest amounts held in the Cash Collateral Account in specific Eligible Investments, which investments will mature not later than the related Remittance Date and must qualify as "cash flow investments" within the meaning of Treasury Regulation section 1.860G-2(g)(1).
+Pursuant to the Investment Agency Agreement, the Investment Agent will direct the Custodian in writing to invest amounts held in the Cash Collateral Account in specific Eligible Investments (unless the Investment Agent and Custodian are the same entity, in which event no such written direction will be required), which investments will mature not later than the related Remittance Date and must qualify as "cash flow investments" within the meaning of Treasury Regulation section 1.860G-2(g)(1).
 All such Eligible Investments will be made in the name of the Indenture Trustee for the benefit of the Secured Parties.